DanielDaCosta/dwh-redshift/README.md

 Create IAM roles for Redshift, run file: `iam.py`.
 It will create a role for Redshift with s3 Read access

 ## Redshift
-Creates Redshift cluster and add Ingress rule for TCP connection on port 5439
+Creates Redshift cluster and add Ingress rule for TCP connection on port 5439.
+Run file `redshift.py`

+## S3
+Upload all dataset to s3.
+Run `load_s3.py`